Wirral Council’s Leisure Services

 The Council sets very high standards for the collection and appropriate use of personal data.
 We therefore take any complaints about data handling very seriously.
 We encourage you to bring to our attention where the use of data is unfair, misleading or inappropriate and we also welcome suggestions for improvement.

-In the first instance we would ask that you try and resolve data handling issues directly with the relevant department before applying for a formal resolution.
+In the first instance we would ask that you try and resolve data handling issues directly with the relevant the Bookings and Information Team before applying for a formal resolution.

-You can ask for your issue to be investigated by our Information Complaints Handler in writing by email, phone or website.
-If you are dissatisfied with the resolution of your complaint you can request a review by the Data Protection Officer by email at DPO@wirral.gov.uk or by writing to: Data Protection Officer, Treasury Building, Cleveland Street, Birkenhead, Wirral, CH41 1AH
+If you are dissatisfied with the informal resolution of your complaint you can request a review by the Data Protection Officer Jane Corrin by email DPO@wirral.gov.uk or by writing to: Data Protection Officer, Treasury Building, Cleveland Street, Birkenhead, Wirral, CH41 1AH

 Changes to our Privacy Notice